Financial Aid and Scholarships

 1. The 48-credit M.A. in Religious Studies degree with a focused area of study in Islamic Studies and Christian/Muslim Relations.

 2. The 24-credit Graduate Certificate in Islamic Chaplaincy consisting of 18 credits in Islamic “Practices of Ministry” and related courses and 6 credits of field education/practical application and training.

 Integral to the rationale for developing and offering the Islamic Chaplaincy Program are the strengths already in existence at Hartford Seminary which include:

-- the strong academic curriculum available through the current Master of Arts degree program with a focused area of study in Islamic Studies and Christian-Muslim Relations;
+- the strong academic curriculum available through the current M.A. in Religious Studies degree program with a focused area of study in Islamic Studies and Christian-Muslim Relations;

 - the interfaith orientation, work and scholarship of the Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations; and